-Prerequisite: ENGL-0050 and ENGL-0065 or ENGL-0070, ESLX-0035, or ACCUPLACER® (or other appropriate placement exam)
+Prerequisite: ENGL-0050, ENGL-0065, ENGL-0055, or ACCUPLACER® (or other appropriate placement exam)

 This course offers instructional practice in the techniques of effective writing.
 The process of planning, writing, revising, and editing essays for specific audiences and purposes and research-related skills are also emphasized.
-(3/45/0/0/0/0/0/0/0/0)
+(3/45/0/0/0/0/0/0/0)

-English Composition II
+ENGL-1020 English Composition II

 In this course, students will read and analyze various texts and respond with research-based, argumentative essays that demonstrate information literacy, critical-reading, and source integration.
-A significant argument-based research project is required.
+The course culminates in a significant formal research project.
+(3/45/0/0/0/0/0/0/0/0)